 Edward Abeyta, Ph.D.

-Director Pre-Collegiate and Career Preparation Programs and Assistant Dean for Community Engagement,
+Director Pre-Collegiate and Career Preparation Programs and Associate Dean for Community Engagement,

 Dr. Debi Kilb